ekawamoto1/CSharpStatsWF/README.md

 ## Running Journal

+Sun 07/12: realized that using Windows Forms in Mac OS was not worth trouble; contemplate forking repo and continuing work on WinForm version there

 Sat 07/11: implemented basic functionality: keyboard entry of data, printout of stats to console

 Sat 07/11: created new C# project, CSharpStats, and repos on local git and remote GitHub